The Islamic College: Publications

 The Islamic College houses ICAS Press.
 ICAS Press has published a number of classical and modern Islamic texts and translations, particularly in the areas of Qur'an and hadith studies, theology, philosophy, mysticism, politics, and history.
 ICAS Press also produces the Journal of Shi'a Islamic Studies, a quarterly publication containing academic articles and book reviews of relevance to the study of Shi'ism.

+Programme

 Undergraduate

 There are currently two undergraduate programmes offered, BA Islamic Studies and BA Hawza Studies.
 The former aims to introduce students to the salient features of Islam as a system of belief and intellectual tradition from its inception until the modern era; covering essential subjects such as Islamic law, history, philosophy and the Arabic language.
 The second aims to provide a broader perspective on Islam as a civilisation and this is reflected in its course content.
 The latter focuses on religious studies, as would be found in a hawzah or traditional seminary.